What Marvel needs to stay on top

 Future forces

 As the MCU continues to grow, it's becoming harder and harder for those on the outside looking in to envision of what might come next.
-Including "Homecoming," the MCU consists of 16 films and 6 current or past TV shows -- that's not including the seven films planned over the next 3 years or the five announced or in production TV shows.
+Including "Homecoming," the MCU consists of 16 films and six current or past TV shows -- that's not including the seven films planned over the next three years or the five announced or in production TV shows.
 (Phew!)

 Since the next Avengers film, 2018's "Infinity War", could easily take place in multiple universes, how do you remain relatable and accessible to both existing and new audiences?